derekgreer/nunit.specifications/README.md

 # Quickstart

-The following is an example NUnit test written using the ContextSpecification based class from NUnit.Specifications:
+The following is an example NUnit test written using the ContextSpecification base class from NUnit.Specifications:

 ```C#
 using NUnit.Framework;